litert/pointer.js/README.md

     </a>
 </p>

 A lightweight pointer event library for handling mouse, touch, and pen interactions in browsers.
-Provides unified APIs for down, move, click, long, drag, resize and more.
+Provides unified APIs for down, move, click, long, hover, drag, resize and more.

 ## Features

 - 🖱️ Unified pointer event handling (mouse, touch, pen)
 - 📱 Mobile-friendly with touch support
 - 🎯 Click, double-click, and long-press detection
+- 👆 Hover detection with enter/move/leave callbacks
 - 🔄 Drag and drop with customizable constraints
 - 📐 Resize functionality with border detection
 - 🎨 Global cursor management